Montgomery County License Hearing Guide

 What It Is

-- Separate from Criminal Court: Remember, this hearing is completely separate from your criminal DUI case.
+- Separate From Criminal Court: The ALR hearing is a civil administrative proceeding, entirely separate from your criminal DUI case.

-- Decides License Suspension: The purpose of the ALR hearing is to determine whether the Georgia DDS had sufficient cause to suspend your license.
+- Decides License Suspension: The purpose of the hearing is to determine whether the DDS has sufficient evidence to suspend your license.

 - Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show that it is more likely than not that you were driving under the influence.
+The DDS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is warranted.

 How to Prepare